eliellmiranda/projects/Bank Reconciliation System (COBOL)/README.md

-🧑‍💻 How to Run
+‍💻 How to Run

 1️.
 Compile the program

-cobc -x bank_reconciliation.cob
+cobc -x bank-reconciliation.cob

+2. Place input files in the working directory

+BANK-STATEMENT.DAT
+INTERNAL-RECORDS.DAT